-Hardware, peak and average message throughput, and number of endpoints in the system all have a large impact on the performance of ServiceControl.
+Hardware, peak and average message throughput, and number of endpoints in the system all have an impact on the performance of ServiceControl.
 These factors can vary greatly between environments.
 Capabilities and plugins that provide value in one environment may have a negative impact if included in another environment.
 For example, the Saga Audit plugin provides additional information to support a development environment where message load is low.
 In a production environment, where there are many more saga instances to audit, the increased overhead is magnified and can have a significant performance impact.

-Each capability and plugin needs to be considered for each environment to determine if the value that it provides in that environment outweighs the costs that it imposes.
+Each capability and plugin should be considered carefully for each environment to determine if the value that it provides in that environment outweighs the costs that it imposes.

-Here are some important considerations when installing and deploying ServiceControl for better performance.
+Here are some considerations when installing and deploying ServiceControl for better performance.

 - Read the capacity planning and troubleshooting guides for ServiceControl.

 - Each environment should have a dedicated ServiceControl instance.

 - Other applications or NServiceBus endpoints running on the same machine as ServiceControl can compete for hardware resources and therefore negatively impact ServiceControl's performance.
-For optimal performance run SC on a dedicated machine.
+For optimal performance, run ServiceControl on a dedicated machine.

-Depending on the number of endpoints and message volume, audit messages can have a large impact on performance.
-Turn off Message Auditing if it is not needed.
+Depending on the number of endpoints and message volume, audit messages can have a significant impact on performance.
+Turn off message auditing if it is not needed.
 The primary reason for the audit ingestion capability of ServiceControl is to support system analysis with ServiceInsight.
-If ServiceInsight is not in use then turn off messaging auditing for each endpoint.
+If ServiceInsight is not in use, turn off messaging auditing for each endpoint.
 Message auditing may be important for some endpoints but not others.